 Once you have finished configuring the plugin, make sure you click the ‘Update Settings’ button at the bottom of the page to store the settings.

-Expert Guides on WordPress Login
+Expert Guides for WordPress Login

-We hope this tutorial helped you learn how to add passwordless login in WordPress with magic links.
 You may want to see some other guides on improving the WordPress login experience:

 - How to Create a Custom WordPress Login Page (Ultimate Guide)